ANU-ITER Research Training Scheme

 We have teamed up with the ITER Organization to offer an ITER-aligned research training scheme to attract the best research students.
 The discipline fields span much of the ANU, including mathematics, physics, computer science, engineering, and energy economics.
-Projects will be guided by ITER-relevant research either through ITER Science Fellow A/Prof. Matthew Hole and/or ITER Organisation staff.
+Projects will be guided by ITER-relevant research either through ITER Science Fellow Professor Matthew Hole and/or ITER Organisation staff.
 We will offer a special topics course “The Science of Toroidal Magnetic Confinement” to bring students to the forefront of the field.
 Travel support is available for ANU students to attend training at ITER or an ITER-relevant lab.

 What is the ANU-ITER Research Training Scheme?